zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### C. Parasite Infections (Insectary)

 The Bartholomay Lab insectary is a powerful resource that comes with major responsibilities.
 All members of the lab should follow established safety protocols and basic lab etiquette when using this space.
 No member of the lab should carry out insectary operations and procedures without approval from both PIs.

-Detailed protocols for filarial parasite infection and L3 isolation can be found in:
+Detailed protocols for filarial parasite infection and L3 isolation can be found on our [Protocols](protocols/protocols.md) page.

-- ``/Protocols/Parasites/``: *BloodFeedingMosquitoes.pdf*, *L3Extraction.pdf*

 Mosquito strains available for parasite infection: